What nature teaches us about pretty colors palettes

 Can light color be vibrant?

-If we do the opposite and make dark colors less vibrant, this is what happens.
+If we do the opposite and make dark colors less saturated, this is what happens.

 The brightest colors are closer to yellow

-In similar research aimed at distracting learners from digital UI work, I found that the brightest color in a palette is often closer to yellow.
+In research from a few years ago, I found that the brightest color in a palette is often closer to yellow.

-In preparation of this article I was happy to find similar patterns in nature.
+In preparation for this article, I was happy to find similar patterns in nature.

-A few examples below in which the brightest color ‘contains more yellow’ compared to the rest of the palette.
+Below are a few examples in which the brightest color ‘contains more yellow’ compared to the rest of the palette.

 The entire story is a bit more complex than this, but to keep things simple for today: if your creating a analogous palette and working from dark to light, try moving the lighter color towards yellow.